i-bosquet/petconnect/README.md

 ## 5. Running backend locally (IDE/Debug Alternative)

-While Section 4 describes running the full environment via Docker Compose, you might prefer to run or debug the backend application directly from your IDE (like IntelliJ or VS Code) or using the Maven Spring Boot plugin for faster feedback loops during development, while still using the containerized database.
+While Section 4 describes running the full environment via Docker Compose, you might prefer to run or debug the backend application directly from your IDE (like IntelliJ or VS Code) or using the Maven Spring Boot plugin for faster feedback loops during development, while still using the containerized database and analysis tools

 **Prerequisites for this method:**

-1.  **Database Container Running:** You *must* have the PostgreSQL database container running.
-Start *only* the database service (and optionally Adminer) if it's not already running:
+1.  **Database & Other Services Running:** You *must* have the necessary external services running in Docker.
+Start *at least* the database (and optionally Adminer, SonarQube if testing locally) if they aren't already running:
     ```bash
      # Ensure you are in the project root directory (petconnect/)
-    docker compose up -d db adminer
+    docker compose up -d db adminer sonarqube # Add zookeeper kafka if needed for specific tests, but usually not for local backend run
     ```
     Your locally running backend will connect to this container via `localhost:5432` (as defined in `backend/src/main/resources/application.properties`).

 2.  **Backend Built (Optional but Recommended):** While `mvn spring-boot:run` can compile on the fly, ensuring the project is built cleanly beforehand can prevent issues:
     ```bash
     cd backend
     mvn clean package -DskipTests
-    # cd .. # Stay in backend directory for the next step if using Maven
+    # cd .. # Go back to project root
     ```

 **Running the Backend Locally:**